Man accused of shooting 2 people near food truck formally charged

-DAYTON — A 26-year-old man has been formally charged in connection with a shooting that seriously injured a man and a woman last month.
+DAYTON — A 26-year-old man has been formally charged in connection with a shooting that seriously injured a man and a woman.

 [DOWNLOAD: Free WHIO-TV News app for alerts as news breaks]